-Matthieu Jehl, CEO Arcelor Mittal Belgium (until november 30 2017), said: "Innovation is part of our DNA.
+Matthieu Jehl, CEO ArcelorMittal Belgium (until november 30 2017), said: "Innovation is part of our DNA.
 We are a highly technological and innovating company that focuses strongly on Industry 4.0.
 On a daily basis, we utilize the newest techniques in terms of capturing, processing, visualizing and analyzing a wide range of data, and continuously push the boundaries of steel making.
-This very first Arcelor Mittal Belgium hackathon, which required participants to find a creative solution to a complex software issue, fits perfectly in our mindset of continuous innovation."
+This very first ArcelorMittal Belgium hackathon, which required participants to find a creative solution to a complex software issue, fits perfectly in our mindset of continuous innovation."

 Throughout the hackathon weekend, a wide variety of workshops and training sessions were organized during which experts from ArcelorMittal Belgium and the universities of Liège and Ghent shared their knowledge about the world of Industry 4.0.
 Participants also got the chance to try out activities including drone racing.
+Our very first hackathon 'The Challenge' was a success.